 Can gum disease be prevented?

 You don’t have to lose teeth to periodontal disease.
 Keeping your teeth and gums healthy can help prevent gum disease.
 Good oral hygiene at home is essential to keeping periodontal disease from occurring or becoming more serious.
 Brushing regularly, cleaning between your teeth, eating a balanced diet, and scheduling regular visits with your dentist or periodontist can lead to a lifetime of healthy smiles.
-Remember — always seek periodontal treatment in Sacramento at the first sign of gum disease.
+Remember — always seek periodontal treatment in Sacramento for treatment at the first sign of gum disease.